decant09/learn-the-lingo-quiz/README.md

 # Learn the Lingo Quiz
 Learn the Lingo Quiz is a quiz based learning modality for users to test their knowledge of the local tongue.
-It is quiz based game whereby you are presented with a phrase or term with four possible answers to choose from.
+It is a quiz based game whereby you are presented with a phrase, or term, with four possible answers to choose from.
 It is aimed at people who are interested in the fun of linguistics and want to learn the local lingo.

 ![](/docs/testing/am_i_responsive.png)